dotnet/docs/docs/framework/wpf/app-development/navigation-overview.md

 #### Refreshing the Current Page

-A <xref:System.Windows.Controls.Page> is not downloaded if it has the same pack [!INCLUDE[TLA2#tla_uri](../../../../includes/tla2sharptla-uri-md.md)] as the pack [!INCLUDE[TLA2#tla_uri](../../../../includes/tla2sharptla-uri-md.md)] that is stored in the <xref:System.Windows.Navigation.NavigationService.Source%2A?displayProperty=nameWithType> property.
+A <xref:System.Windows.Controls.Page> is not downloaded if it has the same pack URI as the pack URI that is stored in the <xref:System.Windows.Navigation.NavigationService.Source%2A?displayProperty=nameWithType> property.
 To force [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] to download the current page again, you can call the <xref:System.Windows.Navigation.NavigationService.Refresh%2A?displayProperty=nameWithType> method, as shown in the following example.

 [!code-xaml[NavigationOverviewSnippets#NSRefreshNavigationPageXAML1](~/samples/snippets/csharp/VS_Snippets_Wpf/NavigationOverviewSnippets/CSharp/NSRefreshNavigationPage.xaml#nsrefreshnavigationpagexaml1)]